Pygmy short-tailed opossum: Distribution and habitat

 Monodelphis kunsi is a terrestrial marsupial that inhabits a wide range of habitats within South America.
 It has been documented in southern and eastern parts of Bolivia, eastern Paraguay, western, central and southeastern Brazil, and in the northern parts of Argentina.
 It is thought that due to the species wide and fragmented distribution that the specimens documented as M. kunsi may actually be a complex of species.
 A study conducted by Caceres et al. from the year 2000 to 2008 documented M. kunsi at all altitudes of two designated localities in the Urucum Mountains of western Brazil.
 The study monitored altitudes ranging from 150 meters to over 1000 meters.
 The findings suggested that while the opossum was found at all altitudes, it is a grassland specialist in that region.
 M. kunsi is also found in the Rio Lipeo department of Tarija, Bolivia, which is between 200 m and 640 m in elevation.
 They are generally encountered in shrub forests of 6–12 m in height in Paraguay.
 M. kunsi is found in a variety of habitats ranging from forested or wooded areas, to dry Cerrado savannahs, and even Amazonian rain forest.

 Ecology and behavior

 Monodelphis kunsi is still a relatively unknown species with few publications on its behavior and ecology.
 The species is thought to be insectivorous due to their occlusal dentition, general skull shape, and skull size.
 M. kunsi lacks enlarged canines, and their posterior incisors are bigger than their first upper pair of incisors.
-When it comes to being preyed upon, one study documented M. kunsi as a lesser choice of prey by the maned wolf - Chrysocyon brachyurus, the barn owl - Tyto alba, and the burrowing owl - Athene cunicularia in a savannah preserve located in southeastern Brazil.
+When it comes to being preyed upon, one study documented M. kunsi as a lesser choice of prey by the maned wolf - Chrysocyon brachyurus, the American barn owl - Tyto furcata, and the burrowing owl - Athene cunicularia in a savannah preserve located in southeastern Brazil.
 Little is known about the reproductive behaviors in M. kunsi; however, other Monodelphis species are known to be semelparous breeders, so it possible that this species is as well.
 More research is needed to understand the basic reproductive behavior of M. kunsi before any assumptions can be made.